autotelic/insert-json-bigquery-action/README.md

 ## Create a release branch

-Users shouldn't consume the action from master since that would be latest code and actions can break compatibility between major versions.
+Users shouldn't consume the action from main since that would be latest code and actions can break compatibility between major versions.

-Checkin to the v1 release branch
+Checkout to the v1 release branch

 ```bash
 git checkout -b v1